camunda/camunda/qa/import-performance-tests/README.md

 In order to measure performance of the import process while the engine is generating data

-* start Camunda BPM, postgres and elasticsearch using the following docker commands
+* start Camunda Platform, postgres and elasticsearch using the following docker commands

 ```
 docker-compose -f ../../docker-compose.postgresql.yml up -d --force-recreate